marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

-Two shapes are equal if their properties are equal.
+Two shapes are equal if their properties are equal under `lore.core.equal?`.
 Shapes are unordered by default.